vseryakov/backendjs/README.md

         npm install backendjs

-To force internal nanomsg and ImageMagick to be compiled the following command must be used:
+To force internal nanomsg and ImageMagick to be compiled in the module the following command must be used:

         npm install backendjs --backend_deps_force